 Those on a long running layoff or looking for more running consistency may want to use Thanksgiving as a restart for their running, but might overdo their efforts resulting in injury and more setbacks.
 In this running scenario, it is better to work slowly back into running instead of letting the emotions add stress… and too many miles too fast…. on your body.

 What matters is getting back on track, not how far or how fast you used to run.
-For this reason, a true running reset is when you “forget” your old PRs and distance you ran.
+A true running reset is when you “forget” your old PRs and distance you ran.
 Instead, focus on consistently running 3 days a week, even if it’s just a mile per run, before working your way back.
 This will reduce stress and you will quickly find your old strength coming back while discovering new capabilities.
 Using the Thanksgiving analogy, it’s like an unending stream of leftovers that you will never tire of eating.